onzfonz/comp227/src/content/7/en/part7d.md

 Of course, we want to see our actual source code in the error message.

 Luckily, fixing the error message in this respect is quite easy.
-We will ask webpack to generate a so-called [source map](https://webpack.js.org/configuration/devtool/) for the bundle, which makes it possible to <i>map errors</i> that occur during the execution of the bundle to the corresponding part in the original source code.
+We will ask webpack to generate a so-called [source map](https://webpack.js.org/configuration/devtool/) for the bundle, which makes it possible to ***map errors*** that occur during the execution of the bundle to the corresponding part in the original source code.

-The source map can be generated by adding a new <i>devtool</i> property to the configuration object with the value 'source-map':
+The source map can be generated by adding a new `devtool` property to the configuration object with the value 'source-map':

 ```js
 const config = {